-An introduction to ethical theories, human conscience, and the process of moral decision-making.
-Morality and immorality, natural law, values and ideals are addressed.
-Philosophical views are applied to contemporary settings.
-Prerequisite: None pertinent abbreviations, scan plane orientations, directional nomenclature, physical principles, anatomical relationships, normal cardiac anatomy in the long, short, apical and oblique planes with correlated sonographic images and physiology.
+This is an introductory-level course directed towards developing the principles, techniques, knowledge and skills of each student necessary to function as a qualified diagnostic medical sonographer in the everyday practice and application of echocardiography.
+It introduces the diagnostic foundations of echocardiography as it pertains to the heart and related great vessels including terminology, pertinent abbreviations, scan plane orientations, directional nomenclature, physical principles, anatomical relationships, normal cardiac anatomy in the long, short, apical and oblique planes with correlated sonographic images and physiology.
 Emphasis will be placed on the clinical applications within this highly specialized area of sonography including basic patient care principles of the cardiac patient, professionalism, related clinical H&P, interpretation of normal and abnormal sonographic patterns and features, pathology, associated clinical laboratory tests and procedures and sessions on basic scanning techniques and echo protocols.
 The academic, laboratory and clinical courses are integrated into the program for students to practice and master scanning skills pertaining to the heart and related great vessels.
 The student will possess the knowledge and skills necessary for employment in the healthcare system and will be technically capable of performing entry level, routine, diagnostic echocardiograms as competent allied health practitioners in the field of diagnostic echocardiography.
 Prerequisite: None